Mexican Dessert Cocktails: Sweet After-Dinner Drinks with a Twist

 How to serve Mexican dessert cocktails at home

-These cocktails sit comfortably alongside chocolate desserts or flan-style puddings, and they look right at home on a dinner-party table.
-Keep coffee-based serves warm, offer creamy drinks lightly chilled, and serve fruit-led options over ice for balance.
+These cocktails sit comfortably alongside chocolate desserts or flan-style puddings and also look right at home on a dinner-party table.
+Keep coffee-based serves warm, offer creamy drinks lightly chilled, and serve fruit-led options over ice.

-Some like it hot: Turn Up the Heat: Unique Spicy Margarita Variations
+Some like it hot: Unique Spicy Margarita Variations

 When to serve Mexican dessert cocktails